fernandocanizo/fernandocanizo/README.md

 ### 😎

-I'm Fernando L. Canizo, a parent of three, programmer of many, gardener of many more, builder of several, and a pretty decent handyman when it's required.
+I'm **Fernando L. Canizo**, parent, programmer, gardener, builder, handyman.

 Currently (2021.01) taking a little time off, but I'll be happy to hear about work propositions be them for `{part,full}`-time projects or fun and interesting ideas.

 I'm an Open Sources advocate and I try to collaborate whenever an opportunity arises.

-Some other profiles from me:
+External profiles from me:

 <a href="https://github.com/fernandocanizo/">
   <img